Is Finding Something of Value Imperative During Tough Economic Times?

 It’s worth noting that despite the bank giving low probability to a Trump win, most preliminary polls show the two candidates being dead even.
 Regardless of who wins, ABN expects gold to reach $1,450 by the end of 2017.

 Russian central bank gold buying is back – in a big way

 Most major gold analysts predicted an upwards of 560 tons of central bank buying in 2016, driven primarily by China’s and Russia’s steady purchases.
 But with Venezuela selling 67 tons of gold so far this year and the two gold-favoring nations only buying 3 tons combined in May, many saw red flags being raised.

 As seen on Sharps Pixley, these analysts can now sigh a breath of relief: it appears that the Venezuelan selling is a crisis-driven isolated incident as both China and Russia are back to buying heaps of gold on a monthly basis.
 In June, Russia added 16.7 more tons of gold bullion to its reserves while China came in at a close second with 15 tons added.

 Williams, along with many others, believes that the two nations are looking to use gold to reduce their dependency on the U.S. and potentially weaken its influence – both see the yellow metal as having an increasing role in the global financial system in the years ahead.
 And while both China and Russia’s gold reserves are still lagging considerably behind those of the U.S., Williams reminds us that many think Chinese reserves are actually close to double the reported amount.
 If true, China’s gold stores already exceed those of Germany, the other financial powerhouse of the West.

 Should gold find a permanent home under your mattress?
-Read more here.donald trump, janet yellen, mining.com, russia, sharps pixley
+Read more here.donald trump, Featured, janet yellen, mining.com, russia, sharps pixley